smaclell/smaclell.github.io/_drafts/exterminator-5-pull-request-explosion.md

 We didn't stop there.
 We could have.
 It would have been easy.
 I wanted to finish the work we started and eliminate the duplication I had seen earlier throughout the code.
-With the fix now complete we could change focus back to the duplication that would have distracted us from fixing the original defect.
+With the fix now complete we could change focus back to the duplication which would have distracted us from fixing the original defect.

 This time we tried to reduce how isolated the new changes were from the old code.
 Alternatively, we tried to break up the work into small functional units